Infn8Loop/pprgs-ai-framework/README.md

 This isn’t a new philosophical position—it’s reverse-engineered from neurodivergent cognition that naturally operates this way.
 The contribution is formalizing these patterns into testable computational architecture.

+In other words: “Here’s what alignment looks like when reverse-engineered from biological intelligence that naturally resists over-optimization”

 🎯 **Test PPRGS in 2 hours using only ChatGPT or Claude** - No coding required